InsideSalesOfficial/insidesales-components/README.md

 Run `npm install` and edit code in the `src/` folder.

 To start the project, run `npm start`.
-This will run the neccesary scripts to build the documentation, storybooks, and start the development server.
-Running the `start` command will also watch for any changes and update both the documentation and storybooks.
+This will run the neccesary scripts to build storybooks and start the development server on http://localhost:3001.
+Running this command will also watch for any changes and update storybooks.

+To start the project with the custom documentation and storybooks, run `npm startall`.
+The custom documentation runs on http://localhost:3000 and storybooks on http://localhost:3001.
+This command also runs the watcher for changes on both documentation and storybooks.

 ### Deploying to NPM